bazel-contrib/toolchains_llvm/README.md

 vim bin/cc_wrapper.sh # Review to ensure relative paths, etc. are good.
 ```

-See [bazel
+See [Bazel
 tutorial](https://docs.bazel.build/versions/main/tutorial/cc-toolchain-config.html)
 for how CC toolchains work in general.

 #### Selecting Toolchains

 If toolchains are registered (see Quickstart section above), you do not need to
-do anything special for bazel to find the toolchain.
+do anything special for Bazel to find the toolchain.
 You may want to check once
 with the `--toolchain_resolution_debug` flag to see which toolchains were
-selected by bazel for your target platform.
+selected by Bazel for your target platform.

 For specifying unregistered toolchains on the command line, please use the
 `--extra_toolchains` flag.
 For example,